opinion

 Customers want to see themselves reflected in your brand, and representation is a powerful way to build that connection.
 If you want to be a beacon of hope and help for communities in your area, you might start by hiring folks who reflect those communities, and who may not move through this world in a body like yours.

 I am grateful to be part of a diverse local community in Las Vegas, but I’m still a white woman.
 That means I instinctively see through a specific lens.
-Our individual perspectives are innately limited, but having varied voices on staff can help you keep from missing out on things that may not occur to you when it comes to what products to stock and what topics need to be addressed.
+Our individual perspectives are innately limited, but having varied voices on staff can help you recognize an expanded range of possibilities, so you can stock products and address topics that might not occur to you personally.

 Other Tangible Ways Retailers Can Support Marginalized Communities